vaadin/framework/WebContent/VAADIN/readme.txt

 ---------------------------
-When developing the Vaadin Library itself, change to "build" directory and run "ant widgetsets" to compile all widgetsets or "ant widgetset-default", "ant-widgetset-sampler", or "ant widgetset-colorpicker" to compile individual widgetsets.
+When developing the Vaadin Library itself, change to "build" directory and run "ant widgetsets" to compile all widgetsets or "ant widgetset-default", or "ant widgetset-colorpicker" etc. to compile individual widgetsets.
 You must have GWT installed under build/gwt.

 See http://dev.vaadin.com/wiki/DevDocs/StartingDevelopment for instructions for installing GWT and compiling widgetsets for Vaadin development.